-Some areas of the Harbour are prone to patches of restricted visibility (caused by fog, mist, snow, rain, sleet, or any other conditions that impair visibility), and conditions can change without warning, resulting in rapid reductions in visibility.
+Some areas of the Harbour are prone to patches of restricted visibility (caused by fog, mist, snow, rain, sleet, or any other conditions which impair visibility) when conditions can change without warning, and visibility can reduce rapidly.
 Furthermore, when a vessel has commenced its transit, it may not be an option to come alongside a berth or to abort the intended transit and return to the departure location.
 Therefore, transiting areas that are prone to restricted visibility requires careful management.